15 FAM 840

 15 FAM 843 PORTABLE FIRE EXTINGUISHERS

 a.
 Post must properly place and administer a maintenance program for fire extinguishers in all U.S. Government-owned and -leased buildings and in all residential units occupied by U.S. Government personnel.
 (See 15 FAM Exhibit 843 for extinguisher type and placement instructions.)
 OBO/OPS/FIRE will provide one extinguisher per residence, based on information entered in the RPA.
-In U.S. Government-owned and -leased office buildings, extinguishers will be provided based on established fire codes and standards; refer to 15 FAM 810 for further information.
+In U.S. Government-owned and -leased office buildings, extinguishers are provided based on established fire codes and standards; refer to 15 FAM 810 for further information.

 b.
 Post is responsible for acquisition of fire extinguishers for commercial vehicles.
 Refer to 14 FAM 433.12 Vehicle Emergency Equipment for requirements.